puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

   Build and deployment automation with Tekton on OpenShift.
 ---

-We will deploy an example application to test OpenShift Pipelines.
+We will deploy our Quarkus application to test OpenShift Pipelines.
 OpenShift Pipelines are based on [Tekton](https://tekton.dev/).

 ## Task {{% param sectionnumber %}}.1: Basic Concepts